tomasvdw/bitcrust/doc/bitcrust-db.md

 Bitcoin-core uses a linearized model of the block tree.
 On-disk, only a main chain is stored to ensure that there is always one authorative UTXO set.

-Bitcrust uses a tree-structure and indexes spents instead of unspents.
+Bitcrust uses a tree-structure and indexes spends instead of unspends.
 This has several key advantages in terms of performance, minimal memory requirement, simplicity and most importantly, concurrency.

 The first results are very positive and show that this approach addresses Core's major bottlenecks in